-There’s something about the winter holidays that can simultaneously fill a person with gratitude and enthusiasm alongside anxiety and exhaustion.
-Adding that the winter holidays coincide with cold and flu season and the time of the year with the least sunlight, it’s no wonder that general anxiety levels are high for many people at this time of year.
+There’s something about the winter holidays that can make a person feel uniquely enthusiastic and exhausted.
+We spend weeks planning, but when the holiday season arrives, it’s all-too-common to feel completely unprepared.
+When you consider that the winter holidays coincide with cold and flu season and the time of the year with the least sunlight, it’s no wonder that general anxiety levels are high for many people at this time of year.

 Here are a few winter holiday tips to help minimize stress so that you can best enjoy this wonderful time of year.